Employee posting a leave request on a laptop at a desk

 SAP RISE Negotiation Guide

-SAP RISE pricing benchmarks, the CVR framework, indirect access posture, measurement and audit defense, and the buyer side moves across the full SAP estate.
+SAP RISE pricing benchmarks, the CVR framework, indirect access posture, and the buyer side moves across the full SAP estate.

 Used across more than five hundred enterprise engagements.
 Independent.
 Buyer side.
 Built for procurement leaders running the next renewal cycle.